rebeccacxy/my_redis/README.md

 ## Implementation

 The idea is to use `asyncio` to provide a server that accepts client connections that can parse the wire protocol for redis.
 There is 1 `RedisServerProtocol` per client connection, which stores state that is scoped to the lifetime of that connection.
-The protocol class is handed to the create_server, which is called on an event loop instance.
+The protocol class is handed to the `create_server`, which is called on an event loop instance.

+**Note: No data persistence!**

 ## Functionality